-As far back as 2020 report 'High Value of the North Sea' from The Hague Centre of Strategic Studies highlighted the economic significance and vulnerabilities of Critical Undersea Infrastructure (CUI).
+As far back as 2020, the report 'High Value of the North Sea' from The Hague Centre of Strategic Studies highlighted the economic significance and vulnerabilities of Critical Undersea Infrastructure (CUI).
 Incidents, particularly in the Baltic Sea, confirm these vulnerabilities.
 Sabotage operations aim to undermine Western support for Ukraine, NATO membership for Finland and Sweden, and disrupt the Baltic States' energy independence efforts.

-abotage of critical undersea infrastructure impacting energy security, or an increased focus on targeting CUI beyond the Baltic Sea region, should be considered as potential options for further escalation in the hybrid conflict.
+abotage of critical undersea infrastructure impacting energy security, or an increased focus on targeting CUI beyond the Baltic Sea region, such as the Barents Sea or the North Sea, should be considered as potential options for further escalation in the hybrid conflict.
 Investments in deep-water capacities are more necessary than ever to address these threats today and tomorrow.